websanco/liferay-learn/docs/poshi/latest/en/poshi-basics/poshi-layers/functions.md

 Click(locator1 = "//button[contains(.,'Edit')]");
 ```

 Functions are readily available for you in Poshi standalone.
-Available functions can be found in the [functions directory on Liferay source](https://github.com/liferay/liferay-portal/tree/master/portal-web/test/functional/com/liferay/portalweb/functions).
+Available functions can be found in the [functions directory on Liferay Portal source](https://github.com/liferay/liferay-portal/tree/master/portal-web/test/functional/com/liferay/portalweb/functions).